prathambhandari/Prathambhandari/README.md

 ## I'm a Developer!
 - 🌱 Ask me about Java & MERN Stack.
 - 👯 I’m looking to collaborate with other Developers
-- ⚡ Fun fact: I love to Sing and play guitar
+- ⚡ Fun fact: I love to Sing
-- 💬 Love Astrophysics and traveling.
+- 💬 Love traveling.

 <br />